kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 The `npm install` command will install both *devDependencies* and *dependencies*.
 With the `--production` flag or when the `NODE_ENV` environment variable is set to production `NODE_ENV=production npm install`, npm will not install modules listed in devDependencies.

+In npm versions 3 through 6, `peerDependencies` were not automatically installed, and would raise a warning if an invalid version of the peer dependency was found in the tree. **As of npm v7, `peerDependencies` are installed by default.** If your dependency contains some `peerDependencies` that conflict with the root project's dependency, run `npm install --legacy-peer-deps` to tell npm to ignore peer deps and proceed with the installation anyway.

 ### URLs as dependencies
 See details at https://docs.npmjs.com/cli/v8/configuring-npm/package-json#urls-as-dependencies
 1. Git URLs as dependencies